 Peter even had an engineering career which allowed him to travel around the world, building islands, bridges and pipelines, destroying nature everywhere he went.
-But, even early in his career peter decided not to be technical enough to be an engineer and started studying philosophy and management.
-He recently became a PhD candidate at La Trobe University, researching the relationship between organisational culture and service quality.
+But, even early in his career, Peter decided not to be technical enough to be an engineer and started studying philosophy and management.
+He now holds a PhD from La Trobe University.
+His dissertation is about the relationship between organisational behaviour and the customer experience.

-Peter currently works for a regional water corporation in Victoria, Australia where he manages a team that assists land developers in constructing water, sewer and recycled water assets.
-In his spare time, he performs magic shows for children and maintains a personal website with philosophically oriented musings about the world.
+Peter currently works for a regional water corporation in Victoria, Australia where he manages the Data Science team.
+In his spare time, he performs magic shows and maintains a personal website with philosophically oriented musings about the world.